stargate/dynamoDB-adapter/README.md

 ### Step 2: Generate authentication token

-Then you should be able to visit [Auth API](http://localhost:8081/swagger-ui/#/auth/createToken) to generate a token with the following payload:
+Then you should be able to visit [Auth API: /v1/auth/token/generate](http://localhost:8081/swagger-ui/#/auth/createToken_1) to generate a token with the following payload:

 ```json